mozilla/data-docs/cookbooks/longitudinal_examples.md

 ### Working offline

-It's often useful to keep a local sample of the l10l data when prototyping an analysis.
-The data is stored in s3://telemetry-parquet/longitudinal/.
-Once you have AWS credentials you can copy a shard of the parquet dataset to a local directory using `aws cp [filename] .`
+It's often useful to keep a local sample of the longitudinal data when prototyping an analysis.
+The data is stored in `s3://telemetry-parquet/longitudinal/`.
+Once you have AWS credentials you can copy a shard of the parquet dataset to a local directory using `aws s3 cp [filename] .`

 To request AWS credentials, see [this page](https://mana.mozilla.org/wiki/display/SVCOPS/Requesting+A+Dev+IAM+account+from+Cloud+Operations).
-To initiate your AWS config, try `aws configure`
+To initialize your AWS credentials, try `aws configure`

 ### FAQ